ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 The `Storage 'local-lvm' on node 'pve'` shows in `Usage` that this thinpool has a capacity of 17.04 GiB, which is the rest of storage space available in the `pve` volume group (63 GiB minus the 12 GiB of swap space), and is still empty.

-Finally, notice that the web console doesn't show the 12 GiB swap volume also existing within the LVM structure.
+Finally, notice that the web console does not show the 12 GiB swap volume also existing within the LVM structure.

-## Initial filesystem configuration (**shell as root**)
+## Initial filesystem configuration (shell as root)

 To have a more complete idea of how the storage is organized in your recently installed Proxmox VE server, get into the shell as `root` (either remotely through a client like **PuTTY** or by using one of the shells provided by the Proxmox web console).